 - Make the source installer available so that the auto-repair completes successfully.
-That is, make sure the logged in users are able to access the original MSI used to deploy Snagit.
-This can be done by creating a SOURCELIST (property name) in the Windows Installer.
+Make sure the logged in users are able to access the original MSI used to deploy Snagit.
+This can be done by creating a SOURCELIST (property name) in Windows Installer.

 - Use Windows Active Setup.
 It is possible to add these keys to HKEY_LOCAL_MACHINE into the transform file and let Windows generate the missing keys for any user who logs in.

 - Write a script to run on every user when they login.
 Insert the HKEY_CURRENT_USER\Software\TechSmith\SnagIt\12\ registry keys using the script.